apache/cloudstack-docs-admin/source/accounts.rst

 You can use a SAML 2.0 Identity Provider with CloudStack for user authentication.
 This will require enabling the SAML 2.0 service provider plugin in CloudStack.
-On successful authentication, CloudStack will use the persistent or emailAddress NameID from the SAML token to find an existing user or create a new user with this NameID and let the user log in to the CloudStack UI.
+To do that first, enable the SAML plugin by setting ``saml2.enabled`` to ``true`` and restart management server.

+Starting 4.5.2, the SAML plugin uses an authorization workflow where users should be authorized by an admin using ``authorizeSamlSso`` API before those users can use Single Sign On against a specific IDP.
+This can be done by ticking the enable SAML Single Sign On checkbox and selecting a IDP when adding or importing users.
+For existing users, admin can go to the user's page and click on configure SAML SSO option to enable/disable SSO for a user and select a Identity Provider.
+A user can be authorized to authenticate against only one IDP.

+The CloudStack service provider metadata is accessible using the ``getSPMetadata`` API command, or from the URL http://acs-server:8080/client/api?command=getSPMetadata where acs-server is the domain name or IP address of the management server.
+The IDP administrator can get the SP metadata from CloudStack and add it to their IDP server.

-First, enable the SAML plugin by setting ``saml2.enabled`` to ``true`` and restart management server.
-To start a SAML 2.0 Single Sign-On authentication, the user should call the ``samlsso`` API command which will redirect the user to IdP login page.
+To start a SAML 2.0 Single Sign-On authentication, on the login page users need to select the Identity Provider or Institution/Department they can authenticate with and click on Login button.
+This action call the ``samlsso`` API command which will redirect the user to the Identity Provider's login page.
 Upon successful authentication, the IdP will redirect the user to CloudStack.
-To start a SAML 2.0 Single Log-Out, the user calls the ``samlslo`` API command which globally logs out the user and return back to CloudStack UI login page.
-The CloudStack service provider metadata is accessible from the ``getSPMetadata`` API command.

-Starting 4.5.2, the SAML plugin uses an authorization workflow where users should be authorized by an admin using ``authorizeSamlSso`` API before those users can use Single Sign On against a specific IDP.
-In case there are multiple user accounts with the same username (across domains) for the same authorized IDP, users would need to specify domainpath when logging-in by selecting the IDP from the dropdown list.
+In case a user has multiple user accounts with the same username (across domains) for the same authorized IDP, that user would need to specify domainpath after selecting their IDP server from the dropdown list.
 By default, users don't need to specify any domain path.
-After a user is authenticated by a IDP, the SAML authentication plugin finds users whose username match the user attribute value returned by the SAML authentication response and fail only when it finds that there are multiple user accounts with the same user name for the specific IDP.
+After a user is successfully authenticated by an IDP server, the SAML authentication plugin finds user accounts whose username match the username attribute value returned by the SAML authentication response; it fails only when it finds that there are multiple user accounts with the same user name for the specific IDP otherwise the unique useraccount is allowed to proceed and the user is logged into their account.

 Limitations: